Prapthi564/AZ500-AzureSecurityTechnologies/Instructions/Labs/guidedlab_LAB_09_ConfiguringandSecuringACRandAKS.md

    ![](./kubeimg1.png)

-1. navigate to the **AZ500LAB09** resource group and, in the list of resources, click the entry representing the Azure Container Registry instance you provisioned in the previous task.
+1. Navigate to the **AZ500LAB04** resource group and, in the list of resources, click the entry representing the Azure Container Registry instance you provisioned in the previous task.

    ![](./kubeimg2.png)